 On my flight to Europe, sleep was going to be an old friend I knew I had to say good-bye to once I landed, so I caught my last full-night’s sleep for a while the entire way.
 I walked into an Spec Ops room on the third floor of a CIA Black Site in northern Germany and it was full of faces I have never seen before except for two, the only two men standing.

-One was squad leader of Echo-9 aka “Shadow Brokers,” a somewhat newly formed unit made up of left over operatives from other teams that has accomplished several successful missions that did not exist.
+One was squad leader of Echo-9 aka “Shadow Brokers,” a somewhat newly formed unit made up of leftover operatives from other teams that have accomplished several successful missions that did not exist.
+A man dressed with fatigue pants and a button-up shirt waved me in.
 His name was unknown, like most in the agency, but his codename was “Skip.”
-Presumably because he is or was at the rank of a Naval Captain.
+Presumably because he was at the time or at some point the rank of a Naval Captain.
 He was not the tallest, nor the biggest, but the way he held himself demanded your respect and attention.
 I was given limited access to everyone’s records on my way to the Black Site and read every little detail, even the whispers covered in black tape the CIA hid behind specially encrypted firewalls.

 The other man I knew was Andrew Baker.
-He was the Sargent from the Marines that showed up to classroom and asked me why I was second in my class.
-Well, the professor could not properly read my algorithm that could backdoor itself into a program and rewrite any security measures of the program and trick it into thinking all of the lights were shutting down, although more lights come on instead.
+He was the Sargent from the Marines that showed up to my classroom—mid lecture—and asked me why I was second in my class.
+Well, the professor could not properly read my algorithm that could backdoor itself into a program and rewrite any security measures of the program and trick it into thinking all of the lights were shutting down, although more lights were to come on instead.
 I called it the “Blind Switch.”
 He laughed and said himself that what I created “was over everyone’s head at the campus, and quite possibly the world.”
+Let’s just say the offended looks of condescending minds in the room required us to leave then and there.
 Baker was reassigned back home for “Special Teams,” he called it.
 He is who recommended me to replace the fallen comrade the Team lost a week prior to this mission.
 This is the first time the team has been mobilized since the funeral.
-The room was silent and cold the moment the door shut behind me as I walked in.
+The room was silent and cold the moment the door shut behind me as I walked to the meeting table.

 Skip smirked and said, “Easy, Gob.
 He’s our new tech man.”